What is the Jaguar Simola Hillclimb?

 Please have your printed Pit Priority Parking tickets and any other tickets ready for scanning.
 You will be issued with a parking sticker which you need to attach to your car windscreen.

-All other ticket holders will need to walk from the Pit Priority Parking to the Pit Ticket Entrance Gate to buy General Entry tickets.
+General Entry ticket holders will need to walk from the Pit Priority Parking to the Pit Ticket Entrance Gate to gain access to the event.
+VIP Entry tickets will allow access directly into the Pit lane.

 Once at the track, we suggest you drop off elderly people and young children at the circle near the Pit Ticket Entrance before proceeding to the Pit Priority Parking.